drupalprojects/serial/README.txt

 // $Id$

 Description
 -----------
-This module provides an auto increment (serial) CCK field.
+This module provides an auto increment (serial) field.

 Unlike Drupal built in auto increment node id, which is global and shared by nodes of all types - serial fields are managed per node type.
 For example, a serial field of an Invoice node type will generate a unique sequential number (starting at 1, then 2, etc.) dedicated for Invoice nodes.